Shylock-Hg/blog-hugo/content/post/2018/2018-06-11-finite-state-machine.md

 ## finite state machine

-  It can transfer to another state frome one when getting input from outside, and the number of state is finite.
+  It can transfer to another state from one when getting input from outside, and the number of state is finite.

 ## implement